Manoj-Subramaniyam/Java/README.md

 # Java
-This repository all about Java programs, that I have practiced and used in my project
+All about Java programs, that I have practiced and used in my project